yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 CHOICES/CONFIGURATION FOR A ROW:

 - Row Name: Name for the row.
 (Details below)
+            NOTE: To the right of the row name field there is a little "<" icon.
+                  .. click this icon to view/insert special tags - refer 'ROW NAME FORMATTING' section

 - Balance option: Choose from 'Balance', 'Current Balance', 'Cleared Balance'
     - These are the same definitions used by Moneydance: